detroiki/kanta_lab/README.md

 8. Adding only non-duplicate lines to the file
 9. Adding line to duplicate line map `all_dup_lines`
 10. Adding lines with neither lab value, nor lab abnormality information to a file `[res_path]/processed/reports/problem_rows/missing_data_rows_file_[file_no].csv

-## Steps left to do
-- Provide all maps
-  - Preprocessing of THL SOTE or provide map
-  - THL lab ID map easy to access

 ## Important
 - Currently the process takes a lot of space before compression (over 100GB)
   - It is in principal possible to skip all the error file creations if necessary to save some space.
 However, this still needs to be implemented